Anti-English sentiment: Russia

-Despite having formed an alliance between two nations since Tsarist rule, due to the Great Game, a wave of widespread Anglophobia took hold in Russia, with the fear of English meddling and intervention.
-During the Russo-Japanese War, there was a sentiment in Russia that England was behind Japan's militarism against Russia in the Far East, strained relationship between Britain and Russia.
-These tensions temporarily settled following the World War I but it became tense when Britain was thought to have been hiding the lost gold reserve of the House of Romanov following the fall of the Russian Empire.
-Theories of British meddling continued to influence Russian society that the British government's secret relationship with Joseph Stalin toward the Great Purge.
+After the Anglo-Russian War, during which Britain plundered Russian shipping and raided the coast, the alliance against Napoleon was renewed.
+Despite this, the Great Game gave rise to a wave of widespread Anglophobia in Russia.
+During the Russo-Japanese War, there was a sentiment in Russia that England was behind Japan's militarism against Russia in the Far East, leading to a strained relationship between Britain and Russia.
+The UK and Russia were allies in World War I until the Bolshevik Revolution of 1918, after which the British again attacked Russian soil and the capitalist West became the target of the new Communist International ("Comintern").
+In 1924, these tensions were briefly cooled when the Labour government of Prime Minister Ramsay MacDonald formally recognized the Soviet Union and established diplomatic relations between the two countries.
+The two were allies again starting in 1941.
 During the Cold War, Britain firmly sided with the West against the Soviet Union and the relationship between the two continues to remain dubious even today.
 Before 2018 FIFA World Cup, there had been controversies regarding Anglophobia in Russia.